Spherical-vectors and geometric interpretation of unit quaternions: Introduction

 \section{Introduction}

-The algebraic properties of the additive group of oriented angles of two vectors in an Euclidean plane have allowed to define unambiguously the argument of a complex number and to take full advantage of the algebraic properties of the exponential form.
-However, if one places oneself in a three Euclidean space, most of the preceding results collapse.
-Thus, we cannot define the measurement of an oriented angle of two vectors (in the case where we consider this measurement is a real number); the quaternions arguments are non-oriented and unstructured angles that no longer obey the Chasles relation.
+The algebraic properties of the additive group of oriented angles between two vectors in the Euclidean plane have allowed for the definition of the argument of complex numbers and the utilization of the algebraic properties of their exponential form to their full advantage.
+However, if we move to the three-dimensional Euclidean space, most of the preceding results collapse.
+Thus, There is no way to define the measure of an oriented angle between two vectors (in the case where we consider this measure to be a real number), and the arguments of quaternions are non-oriented and unstructured angles that no longer follow the Chasles relation.
+As T.Y.
+Lam wrote in his book \cite{Lam} \qq{\textit{The failure of the equality $e^{p}\cdot e^{q}= e^{p+q}$ on $\mathbb{H}$ is a serious drawback, and may have been the principal roadblock to the development of a really useful theory of functions on the quaternions}}.
+For more details on the argument and the polar form of quaternions, please refer to \cite{Kuipers,Lam,Quaternions}.

-The present work aims to generalize, in a way naturally compatible with complex numbers, the notions of argument, polar form, and exponential notation to quaternions.
-Thus, we obtain a manageable tool allowing to establish algebraically and geometrically all the properties related to the multiplication of quaternions in their exponential forms.
-In order to do so, we first need to define and study the notion of \textit{spherical-vectors}.
-By the way, this goes back to Hamilton's model for the group of unit quaternions (Hamilton [1], Book II, Chapter I, Section 9).
-In his model, Hamilton interpreted unit quaternions as vector-arcs on the unit sphere $S^2$ of $\mathbb{R}^3$ .